Chapter 38 BWV 73 Herr, wie du willt, so schicks mit mir

 A very different setting of this hymn tune may be found concluding the Ascension Oratorio C 11 (vol 3, chapter 50).
 A comparative analysis of just these two movements will take the student a long way towards an understanding of the multifarious ways in which Bach viewed and exploited the possibilities of chorale melodies within his vision of ‘well regulated’ church music.

 A remarkable cantata which declaims the immutable will of God and our acceptance of it.
 The extent to which Bach personally accepted it or not, we do not know.
-What he certainly did not accept was musical conventions for their own sake or easy, facile solutions.
+What he certainly did not accept was musical conventions for their own sake or easy, facile solutions to artistic problems.
 This fascinating work perhaps, tells us more of Bach the man than it does of his, or anyone else’s, Lutheran faith.